aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsm-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to TSV via Java or Online App" h2="On Premise Java API to export PPSM to TSV without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a PPSM file to TSV can be done quickly and easily with the help of Aspose.Total for Java.
+Aspose.Total for Java is a suite of components that allow developers to work with a variety of file formats, including PPSM, HTML, and TSV.

+The process of converting a PPSM file to TSV involves two steps.
+The first step is to export the PPSM file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a component that enables developers to work with presentations, including PPSM files.
+It provides a wide range of features, such as the ability to export presentations to HTML.

+Once the PPSM file has been exported to HTML, the second step is to convert the HTML to TSV using Aspose.Cells for Java.
+Aspose.Cells for Java is a component that enables developers to work with spreadsheets, including TSV files.
+It provides a wide range of features, such as the ability to convert HTML to TSV.

-You can convert PPSM file to TSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPSM to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to TSV.
+By using Aspose.Total for Java, developers can quickly and easily convert a PPSM file to TSV in just two steps.
+First, the PPSM file is exported to HTML using Aspose.Slides for Java.
+Then, the HTML is converted to TSV using Aspose.Cells for Java.
+This process is fast, efficient, and easy to use.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}